kevinschaffter/Portfolio/README.md

 # Welcome to My Portfolio!

-> This application was built with Rails 5
+> This application was built on Rails 5

 ### Features

-- Real time chat engine for comments
 - Blog
 - Portfolio
+- Typed.js animation on homepage
+- Javascript modal for about section
+- Real time chat engine for comments with Action Cable and Redis
-- Drag and Drop interface
+- Drag and Drop interface for reordering portfolio items